 November 19, 1924: Mystery surrounds the death of director Thomas H. Ince.
 Rumors suggest he was shot aboard the yacht of William Randolph Hearst.

-November 18, 1928: Mickey Mouse whistles a happy tune in his first sound cartoon short, Walt Disney’s groundbreaking Steamboat Willie.
+November 18, 1928: Mickey Mouse whistles his way onto the screen in his first speaking performance, in Walt Disney’s Steamboat Willie.

-November 21, 1931: Nine months after scoring big with Dracula, Universal Pictures has another horror hit in Frankenstein, starring Boris Karloff as the scientist’s creation.
+November 21, 1931: Released only months after Dracula, Universal Pictures has another horror hit in Frankenstein, starring Boris Karloff as the scientist’s creation.

-November 20, 1975: One Flew Over the Cuckoo’s Nest, which producer Michael Douglas’ father Kirk had been trying to bring to the screen for years, opens.
+November 20, 1975: One Flew Over the Cuckoo’s Nest, which producer Michael Douglas’ father Kirk had been trying to bring to the screen for years, debuts.

-November 21, 1976: Rocky, the low-budget tale of a Philadelphia boxer written by and starring an unknown Sylvester Stallone, debuts.
+November 21, 1976: Rocky, the low-budget tale of a Philadelphia boxer written by and starring the unknown Sylvester Stallone, debuts.

 November 19, 1980: Director Michael Cimino’s $35 million western, Heaven’s Gate, becomes one of the biggest bombs in film history and sinks United Artists.